CREDICOIN/CREDI/doc/README.md

 Setup
 ---------------------
-You need the Qt4 run-time libraries to run CREDCOIN-Qt.
+You need the Qt4 run-time libraries to run CREDICOIN-Qt.
 On Debian or Ubuntu:
 	`sudo apt-get install libqtgui4`

 Unpack the files into a directory and run:

 - bin/32/limeoin-qt (GUI, 32-bit)
-- bin/32/CREDCOIN (headless, 32-bit)
+- bin/32/CREDICOIN (headless, 32-bit)
-- bin/64/CREDCOIN-qt (GUI, 64-bit)
+- bin/64/CREDICOIN-qt (GUI, 64-bit)
-- bin/64/CREDCOIN (headless, 64-bit)
+- bin/64/CREDICOIN (headless, 64-bit)

-See the documentation at the [limeoin Wiki](http://CREDCOIN.org) for help and more information.
+See the documentation at the [limeoin Wiki](http://CREDICOIN.org) for help and more information.